huynhnancy/comp3005/README.txt

 java StudentManagement

 Note: If there is an error message, check if the driver is in the same classpath with the application/check if we already add the driver to the dependencies.
+Since I am using IntelliJ, here is the way I set up the driver: https://www.youtube.com/watch?v=-MDPYDi01dM Sorry for any inconvenience.